vernjan/tech-notes/notes/operating-systems/memory-management.md

     - **translation look-aside buffer** (TLB) - cache
 - lazy allocation of physical memory (_on first touch_)
 - multiple processes can share the same portions of physical memory
-    - **copy on write** (COW) - lazy copying, at first just point to the same physical memory and make a real copy only if there is a write request
+    - **copy on write** (COW) - lazy copying
+        - at first, _point_ to the same physical memory and make a real copy only if there is a write request

 ### Page tables
 - per process (i.e. must be context switched - updating `CR3` register on x86)
 - hold just the first page, rest can be computed using offsets
-    - for example just the start of an array
 - typical page size is 4 kB
     - large pages - 2 MB
     - huge pages - 1 GB
 - **hierarchical** - a flat structure would use too much space (especially on 64-bit)
-- page pinning - the page can't be swapped out of the main memory
+- **page pinning** - the page can't be swapped out of the main memory

 ### Page table entry
 - **structure**